 Compact, understated luxury and excellent for families.
 Smaller and more personal than neighbouring mega-resorts, plenty of activities for the whole clan are offered, while the Kids’ Club – with a playground with rock-climbing, trampoline and spa – is probably the best in Nusa Dua.
 (And, unusually, it accepts those aged under four.)
 Rooms in unexciting motel-style blocks offer views of the gardens or pools from the disappointingly undersized balconies, while only some enjoy genuine vistas of the ocean.
 The lagoon-style saltwater pool is shady, and has curved waterslides and even a ‘beach’, and the gardens are dotted with waterfalls and ponds packed with fish and flowers.
 It fronts a very scenic sheltered bay with immaculately raked sand lined with enticing lounge chairs.
 And The Westin is within a short stroll of the mall, golf course and excellent Museum Pasifika.

-Affordable, convenient and not just another massive resort.
+Affordable and convenient.
 The layout is pleasant enough, but a little odd, with the lobby/café jutting out on a higher level so pylons are inside the split-level pool underneath, and the four-level motel-style blocks 150m from the sea are unappealing.
 The rooms, however, are stylish, compact, and hidden behind some foliage, while those on the ground floor feature a veranda that leads directly to the main pool.
 There are no tropical gardens – only lawns which are immaculate, extensive and alongside the sand, but lack trees.
-The beach is also short of shade, but guests can shelter under the funky, colourful lounge chairs.
+The beach is also short of shade, but guests can shelter under the funky, colorful lounge chairs.
 Perhaps best of all are the rates, which are less expensive than most, and location: within walking distance of the mall, golf course and many affordable shops and cafés at the gate and along the public beach.

 Perfect location, sublime beach and world-class gardens.
 Boasting one of the finest positions in Nusa Dua, the Melia is within walking distance of the Bali Collection mall, golf course, magnificent Museum Pasifika and twin headlands which lend Nusa Dua its name.
 The curved beach is also glorious: shallow, shady and sheltered, with, unusually, a café on the sand.
 Perhaps even more impressive are the landscaped tropical gardens of ponds and fountains with trickling water reminiscent of the wonderful water palace at Tirtagangga in eastern Bali.
 Although traditionally and tastefully designed, the outside of the buildings do need a facelift, but all rooms are comfortable and spacious, offering a broad balcony with views of the lovely gardens or lagoon-shaped pools large enough to have little islands.
 The convivial Kid’s Club offers plenty of games, while the whole family can revel in numerous activities.